 We use an electronic purse system at THUAS to buy food and drinks and make copies on the copy machines.
 It is not possible to pay in cash inside the university.
-THUAS supplies exchange students with a so-called Campus Card during the orientation period.
-You will receive instructions from the International Office on how to collect your card.
+During the mandatory orientation, we will show you where to collect a Campus card.
 To load credit on this card, you will need to have a PayPal account or a Dutch bank account (with a Dutch bank account you can charge your card using Ideal or the THUAS building machines).
 It is not possible to charge the Campus Card with foreign bank cards, so make sure you get a credit card or PayPal account so you can use it upon arrival at THUAS.
 Alternatively, food and drinks can be bought at THUAS with a Dutch bank card, which you will receive upon opening a Dutch bank account.